Marker Logo

 Topics.
 This historical marker is listed in these topic lists: CommunicationsDisastersSports.
 A significant historical date for this entry is July 26, 1952.

 Location.
 35° 27.921′ N, 97° 30.533′ W. Marker is in Oklahoma City, Oklahoma, in Oklahoma County.
 It is in Central Oklahoma City.
-Marker is on South Mickey Mantle Drive south of Flaming Lips Alley, on the right when traveling north.
+It is on South Mickey Mantle Drive south of Flaming Lips Alley, on the right when traveling north.
 Marker is mounted at the Mickey Mantle Plaza entrance at Chickasaw Bricktown Ballpark.
 Touch for map.
 Marker is at or near this postal address: 20 S Mickey Mantle Dr, Oklahoma City OK 73104, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Allie Pierce Reynolds (a few steps from this marker); Bobby Murcer (a few steps from this marker); John L.R.
+At least 8 other markers are within walking distance of this marker: Allie Pierce Reynolds (a few steps from this marker); Bobby Murcer (a few steps from this marker); John L.R.
 "Pepper" Martin (a few steps from this marker); Military Land Becomes School Land

 Paid Advertisement